Nadavlistingsync/human-essay-bot/chrome-extension/README.md

 - Try refreshing the Google Docs page
 - Ensure you have an active internet connection

-### API Key Issues?
+### API Issues?
-- Verify your OpenAI API key is valid
+- The extension uses a pre-configured API key
-- Check that you have sufficient API credits
+- If you encounter API errors, the key may need to be updated
-- Make sure the key has the correct permissions
+- Contact support if you experience persistent issues

 ### Typing Not Working?
 - Ensure the Google Docs editor is focused